 Can I bring a cooler to the race?

 No coolers are permitted in the grandstand seating area at LVMS.
-Fans are allowed to bring unopened bottles of water into the gates.
+Fans are allowed to bring one non-alcoholic beverage weighing 20 ounces or less into the gates.

 Can I bring alcoholic beverages into to the Dirt Track?